PHA4 – 4th Peoples’ Health Assembly November 15-19, 2018 at Gonoshasthaya Kendra (GK), Bangladesh

 Third World Network with Health Action International Asia Pacific

-Applications are now open for ‘THE STRUGGLE FOR HEALTH’, an IPHU short course for young health activists from 5 to 13 November in Savar (just outside Dhaka), Bangladesh.
+‘THE STRUGGLE FOR HEALTH’, an IPHU short course for young health activists from 5 to 13 November in Savar (just outside Dhaka), Bangladesh.
 Application deadline September 14.
 This course is held in the lead up to the 4th People’s Health Assembly (more here) which will also be held at Gonoshasthaya Kendra (GK) from 15-19 November.

-THE STRUGGLE FOR HEALTH is presented by the International People’s Health University (IPHU) of the People’s Health Movement (PHM) – jointly with PHM-Bangladesh, Gonoshasthaya Kendra, Third World Network and SAMA Resource Group for Women and Health with Naripokkho.
+THE STRUGGLE FOR HEALTH was presented by the International People’s Health University (IPHU) of the People’s Health Movement (PHM) – jointly with PHM-Bangladesh, Gonoshasthaya Kendra, Third World Network and SAMA Resource Group for Women and Health with Naripokkho.

 Dr. Mira Shiva, India (All India Drug Action Network); Dr. Manzur Kadir, Gonoshasthaya Kendra (GK); Dr. Edelina P. Dela Paz (Delen), Health Action Information Network, Philippines (People’s Health Movement representative for PHM Global Steering Council); Dr. Ken Harvey, School of Public Health, Monash University, Australia; Dr. Laila Parveen, Gono Bishwabidyalay; Dr. Qasem Chowdhury, GK; Dr. Zafrullah Chowdhury, GK; Shila Kaur, Health Action International Asia Pacific (HAIAP) Coordinator, Third World Network, Penang, Malaysia.